National code: ICP31220

 Units Units taught in this course

 Courses are made up of a combination of both core and specialty units.
-In the Certificate III in Printing qualification, you’ll need to successfully complete 21 Units of competency, including 4 core and 17 speciality units.
+In the Certificate III in Printing qualification, you’ll need to successfully complete 21 units of competency, including 4 core and 17 speciality units.

 Core units are central to the job outcomes of a particular industry or occupation.
 These are the units industry has agreed are essential to be capable and qualified at a particular study level.